 12.4 Elect the President and members of the Council.

-12.5 Deal with any special matters the Council or individual members may desire to bring before the Society.
+12.5 Deal with any special matters the Council or individual members have sought to introduce.

 13 Casting Vote: